NVIDIAGameWorks/Streamline/docs/ProgrammingGuideDLSS_G.md

 ### 6.0 SET DLSS-G OPTIONS

+slDLSSGSetOptions() is actioned in the following DXGI / VK Present call.
+As such, it should not be considered thread safe with respect to that Present call.
+I.e. the application is expected to add any necessary synchronization logic to ensure these all slDLSSGSetOptions() and Present() calls are received by the Streamline in the correct order.

 #### 6.1 TURNING DLSS-G ON/OFF/AUTO

 **NOTE: By default DLSS-G interpolation is off, even if the feature is loaded and the required items tagged.
 DLSS-G must be explicitly turned on by the application using the DLSS-G-specific constants function.**